-Carmen Shumpert (Speech Language Pathology)
+Carmen Shumpert (Speech-Language Pathology)

-Carmen received her Master's in Speech Language Pathology from the University of Arkansas, Fayetteville before joining the TEAM family in 2006.
-In addition to providing therapy, Carmen serves as the Referral Co-coordinator at TEAM.
+Carmen received her Master of Science in Speech Language Pathology from the University of Arkansas, Fayetteville, before joining the TEAM family in 2006.
+In addition to providing therapy at TEAM, Carmen serves as our Administrative Liaison.
 She shares, "I love "my" kids and their families, and I love my job!"
 Working with several children with special needs who were adopted from Ukraine inspired Carmen to join TEAMworks International Outreach.
 Through TEAMworks she has gained international experience with assessment and treatment of children with special needs in Ukraine and China.
-She has an Italian Greyhound, Sadie, who enjoys napping and being the baby of the family.
 Carmen is happily married and is often entertained by her son Zachary who is an excellent artist and musician.